spyroot/photongen/photon_dpdk23.11/README.md

 echo $hpagesize > /sys/devices/system/node/node0/hugepages/hugepages-2048kB/nr_hugepages
 ```

-Verify all VS
+In the subsequent step, we begin by selecting the target network adapter and enabling
+8 virtual functions.
+This ensures that even if you have only one adapter, you can still conduct a basic test.

-We expose the local sysfs and devfs.
-Please note that the device and MAC address mentioned
+We then expose the local sysfs and devfs to the target container.

+It's important to note that the device and MAC addresses mentioned here are purely for
-here are for illustrative purposes only.
-Additionally, we are utilizing UIO (Userspace I/O)
+illustrative purposes.
+Additionally, we're utilizing UIO (Userspace I/O) and VFIO_PCI.

+In the first scenario, we leverage VFIO_PCI kernel interface.
-in this scenario.
-If the container is running inside a virtual machine,
+Please If the container is running inside a virtual machine, you have the option
-you can utilize IOMMU (Input-Output Memory Management Unit) for enhanced performance.
+to utilize IOMMU (Input-Output Memory Management Unit) for enhanced performance.

+It's worth noting that in this step, we load VFIO_PCI without IO MMU support
+for testing purposes.
+This approach ensures that you can bind to a VF within
+a container without making any changes to the actual OS.
+It only
+simply assumes that you have a relatively modern OS with
+VFIO_PCI support.

+In follow first scenario we indicate step required for UIO (Userspace I/O).

 ```bash

 export default_device0="/dev/uio0"
 export default_adapter="eno1"
 export default_peer_mac=$(ip addr show $default_adapter | awk '/ether/{print $2}')
 export target_device=$(ethtool -i $default_adapter | awk '/bus-info/{print $2}')
 export default_forward_mode="txonly"